 Oviond’s powerful reporting and dashboard features unlock truly world-class, visual data representation in a way that is quick, simple, powerful, and highly intuitive, allowing one to present diverse marketing data in one’s preferred format/s.

-Firstly, dashboards are optimised for wider screen views, providing a more comprehensive, landscape overview of the featured data, whilst reports cater for a more traditional, A4 style view.
-Reports also offer simple PDF download functionality, and allows one to add page names for easier navigation.
+Firstly, dashboards are optimized for wider screen views, providing a more comprehensive, landscape overview of the featured data, whilst reports cater to a more traditional, A4-style view.
+Reports also offer simple PDF download functionality and allow one to add page names for easier navigation.

 There can be no doubt that reports and dashboards are the pinnacles of visual data representation, and Oviond represents the golden standard for both of these invaluable tools.